 Crown Point’s dividend policy undergoes a periodic review by the Board of Directors and is subject to change at any time depending upon the earnings of Crown Point, its financial requirements and other factors existing at the time.
-Prior to 2019, dividends had not been paid on the common shares of Crown Point.
-On June 7, 2019, the Board of Directors approved a dividend policy for the payment of Crown Point’s first regular quarterly dividend.
+The Board of Directors suspended Crown Point’s quarterly dividend in November 2019 following the Board’s decision to make a return of capital to shareholders.

 Crown Point’s history of dividend payments is as follows: